ubco-db/helpme/docs/ENVIRONMENT_VARIABLES.md

 **Purpose:** for recaptcha (bot protection) for creating an account/ logging in

 **How to get:** obtain google recaptcha keys from https://www.google.com/recaptcha/admin/create

+###### SENTRY_AUTH_TOKEN

+**Purpose:** Sentry captures errors (client-side errors, like doing undefined.length) and sends it to its own site.
+This is needed in order for your environment to capture these errors.
+It's also used for authentication when uploading source maps (source code that's not minified).
+If you leave it empty, it should be fine.

+**How to get:** Ask me (Adam) and I can provide you with mine.
+NOTE: This is a different SENTRY_AUTH_TOKEN from the server one.